 While it’s not a prerequisite, a successful Rhode Island substance abuse counselor should have some connections in the social services community.
 For example, this could be relationships with medical providers or job training programs that benefit recovering patients.

 There are substance abuse counseling certifications for those at all educational levels.
 A candidate with a GED or an associate's degree will need to obtain more logged working credentials on their way to mental health certification than someone with a master's degree.

 But, Rhode Island is unique in that one can advance within this field without going back to school.
 Instead, you can opt to move up by gaining hands-on experience.
 Still, if you wish to obtain the advanced certification, you will need that advanced degree to go with it.

 Rhode Island Licensing & Certifications for Associates & Independent Counselors

-Like other states, aspiring Rhode Island professionals have a few different paths they can take toward earning certification.
+Like other states, aspiring Rhode Island a chemical dependency professional will have a few different paths they can take toward earning mental health certification.
 The Rhode Island Board website emphasizes that there are several ways of getting to the final goal of accreditation—depending on your education level when you begin the training process.

 The three "main options" are differentiated by education level, and are as follows: